 The Russians never landed.
 By the laws of inertia, the Rangers remained.
-Historian P. Whitney Lackenbauer celebrates these Cold Warriors who in 72 years never fired a shot in anger.
+Historian P. Whitney Lackenbauer celebrates these Cold Warriors who never fired a shot in anger.
 Instead, they became a caricature.

 “Clad in their red sweatshirts, they appeared regularly in media photographs,” Lackenbauer writes without irony; “Rangers greeted Queen Elizabeth II and Prince Philip when they arrived in Iqaluit to begin their Golden Jubilee visit.
 The Queen made particular note of the Rangers’ presence and told them how much she liked their uniforms.”

 Professor Lackenbauer is a respected scholar.
 His difficulty is in chronicling members of an armed force whose military careers were never interrupted by combat.
 At one point he is reduced to telling the story of a Labrador Ranger who used icebergs for target practice.

 The history of this odd force dates from 1947 when the first company was formed in Dawson City.
 The captain was a local storekeeper.
 In 1956 the Rangers’ strength peaked at 2725 men, mainly ex-cops, Inuit trappers and Hudson’s Bay clerks.

 “Should an enemy ever advance over the Arctic barrens,” explained the Cold War-era Montreal Gazette, “the Ranger role would be hit-and-run operations to stall the invading force until Canada’s mobile striking force could be transported or parachuted into the area.”